ShinaJr/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The 11-print_to_98.c program prints all natural numbers from n to 98, followed by a new line.
 The 100-times_table.c program prints the n times table, starting with 0.
 The program 101-natural.c computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
+The 102-fibonacci.c program prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.